etcgroup/aloe/README.md

 * *top_features.txt*: A human-readable ranked list of the top 10 most highly-weighted features.
 * *feature_weights.csv*: A CSV spreadsheet listing the weight that was assigned to each feature by the classifier.
+* *feature_values.csv*: A CSV spreadsheet with the features extracted from every training instance, if the `--feature-values` flag was used.
 * *rocs/Fold N.csv*: If `--roc` was used, CSV spreadsheets containing the ROC curves for each fold of cross validation.

 **Files in the output directory may be overwritten.**